-RTW Update (March 2013): A bill to repeal Right to Work was introduced shortly after the start of the new year.
+RTW Update: A bill to repeal Right to Work was introduced shortly after the start of the new year.
 This bill was shelved by Senate Republicans (who hold the majority in that House) until December 28, 2013, the last day of the legislative year.
-This effectively kills the legislation for this year.
+This effectively killed the legislation for the remainder of 2013.
+(March 2013)

 Lawsuits and other disputes over the passage of Michigan’s Right to Work bills continue in Michigan courts and the legislature.
 Several large teacher unions (including K-12 and college/university unions) negotiated and signed long-term (8-10 years) labor agreements prior to the effective date of the Right-to-Work laws (March 28, 2013).
 These signed agreements will forestall individual worker rights under Right-to-Work until those contracts expire.
 In response, the House Education Subcommittee in the (Republican-controlled) Michigan House of Representatives has reported out a bill that would withhold up to 15% of school districts’ funding if their respective teachers’ unions sign such long-term contracts between December 10, 2012 and March 28, 2013).